DAY 1:: ARRIVAL TO NORTH CAUCASUS

 DAY 3:: BASE CAMP

 Today you get to meet Mt.
 Elbrus up close and personal.
 You’ll take the famous cable car system up three levels to the climbers’ base camp.
-This will be your home the next 4 days for your Elbrus ascent.
-As riveting as you’ll find Elbrus itself is, maybe even more so is the surrounding Caucasus range, stretching into Georgia and beyond.
+This will be your home the next 4 days for your Elbrus encounter.
+As riveting as you’ll find Elbrus itself is, even more so is the surrounding Caucasus range, stretching into Georgia and beyond.
 Once your things are settled in one of the infamous “barrel huts” for lodging, you’ll do another brief acclimatization climb combined with some ice climbing/training.
 Your body will continue to adjust today, as the elevation has doubled, not to mention the significantly colder weather (there is snow here at base camp year-round).
-Your mountain guide will daily be walking you through practical precautions for summiting Elbrus safely and successfully.
+Daily your mountain guide will be walking you through practical precautions for summiting Elbrus safely and successfully.
 Your private cook on Elbrus will make sure you are getting the nourishment your body needs.

 DAY 4:: ACCLIMATIZATION / TRAINING